SimonKerner/SimonKerner/README.md

 ### Hey!

 My name is Simon and I am a computer science student from Germany.
-I am currently in my Bachelor's program and my majors are IT Security and Data Science.
-I started programming about 3+ years ago in my first semester and since then I have been very eager to learn and explore new technologies.
-Aritifcial Intelligence is an area I'm focusing on right now.
+I am currently in my Master's program and my major is Data Science.
+I started programming about 5+ years ago in my first semester and since then I have been very eager to learn and explore new technologies.
+Aritifcial Intelligence and probabilistic programming is an area I'm focusing on right now.

 ### Technologies & Tools